greyhats13/99co-technical-test/README.md

 - Last but not least, our Amazon Aurora MySQL, Elasticache Redis, and Our MSK Kafka will be placed in data subnet accordingly.

 # Network Terraform Modular codes
-**modules/network/variables.tf**
+It contains the terraform code for module and cloud deployment
+## Network Module
+All the code on network modules.
+This module will be invoke for cloud network deployment **modules/network/variables.tf**
 ```terraform
 #Naming Standard